Fluent Bit: Official Manual

 • Namespace_Annotations

-Using any Namespace Meta requires the use of the Kube API as it can not be fetched directly from Kubelet.
-If Use_Kubelet On has been set, the Kubelet api will only be used to fetch pod metadata, while namespace meta is fetched from the upstream Kubernetes API.
+Using any namespace meta requires the use of the Kube API.
+It can't be fetched directly from Kubelet.
+If Use_Kubelet On has been set, the Kubelet API will be used only to fetch pod metadata, while namespace meta is fetched from the upstream Kubernetes API.

-Namespace Meta if collected will be stored within a kubernetes_namespace record key.
+If collected, namespace meta will be stored in a kubernetes_namespace record key.

-Namespace meta is not be guaranteed to be in sync as namespace labels & annotations can be adjusted after pod creation.
-Adjust Kube_Meta_Namespace_Cache_TTL to lower caching times to fit your use case.
+Namespace meta isn't guaranteed to be in sync since namespace labels and annotations can be adjusted after pod creation.
+Adjust Kube_Meta_Namespace_Cache_TTL to reduce caching times to fit your use case.

 • Namespace_Metadata_Only

-• Using this feature will instruct fluent-bit to only fetch namespace metadata and to not fetch POD metadata at all.
-POD basic metadata like container id, host, etc will be NOT be added and the Labels and Annotations configuration options which are used specifically for POD Metadata will be ignored.
+• Using this feature will instruct Fluent Bit to only fetch namespace metadata and to not fetch pod metadata at all.
+Pod basic metadata like container id and host won't be added, and the labels and annotations configuration options which are used specifically for pod Metadata will be ignored.

-A flexible feature of Fluent Bit Kubernetes filter is that allow Kubernetes Pods to suggest certain behaviors for the log processor pipeline when processing the records.
-At the moment it support:
+Fluent Bit Kubernetes filters allow Kubernetes pods to suggest certain behaviors for the log processor pipeline when processing the records.
+It can:

 • Suggest a pre-defined parser